 Summer time is always fun when you can take a vacation, but what if you don’t want to spend additional money on a hotel and travel expenses.
 Then consider a staycation.

 A staycation is vacation you spend in your home town, visiting local attractions or taking day trips.

 Are you looking for ways to enjoy Jacksonville, FL?
 There is so much to do here that you won’t even have to leave town to have a fun Staycation.
 I’ve compiled a list of great things to do here that are free or cheap, plus a few other options.

 Please note: Hours, cost and other details can change at anytime.
 Please view the specific website for details.

 If you aren’t in Jacksonville, scroll down to the bottom of this page to view over 50 other cities!

 Hanna Park – This is a great place to spend the entire day.
 You can play at the kids water playground, bike the trails, play at the beach or camp overnight.
-Admission: $1 per person 8 a.m. to 10 a.m., then $3 per car 10 a.m. to close.
+Check the website for current admission prices as these can change.
 Camping fees are under $35!
 We love camping at Hanna Park with it’s huge shaded oak trees, it’s very peaceful.
 You can bike or walk to the beach from the campsite.

 - 1.5 miles of pristine sandy beach